syphon1c/ai-security-gateway/README.md

 ## ⚠️ Beta Release Notice

-This is the **third public beta release (v2026.2.4-beta)** of the AI Security Gateway.
+This is the **5th public beta release (v2026.3.1-beta)** of the AI Security Gateway.
 While the software has been tested, please note:

 - **Test thoroughly** before deploying to production/personal environments
 - **Report bugs** and provide feedback via [GitHub Issues](https://github.com/syphon1c/ai-security-gateway/issues)